ska-telescope/developer.skatelescope.org/src/tools/skao-bar.rst

 Using RAW Artefacts
 ====================
-Due to the non standard nature of RAW artefacts, these don't have a standardised tool to manage them.
+Due to the non standard nature of RAW artefacts, these don't have an universal standardised tool to manage them and instead go on a project by project basis.

-While for Python we use `wheels` and for `C++` we use `conan`, for RAW artefacts similar tools aren't accepted as standards.
-This is because RAW artefacts are not meant to be used as a dependency in other projects, but rather as a standalone artefact that can be used to build other artefacts.

 As an effort to align their usage inside the SKAO, we have defined a procedure to follow when creating and using RAW artefacts and are providing a REST API to manage them, making the bridge between the end user and the Nexus Repository Manager API.
 This will provide